eduardoromero/podcast-bot/README.md

 # Podcast Bot
-A Chat Bot that manages Podcast recommendations.
+A Chat Bot that manages a Catalog of Podcast recommendations.